EloiStree/IID/README.md

 **Date**

-By default the date is a ulong store with the tick since 1970.
+By default the date is a ulong store in milliseconds UTC since 1970 sync on NTP.

-But,
-- is it the date when to do the action or when it is sent ?
-- is it the date of the computer or the one of a NTP ?

-To specified we use a tag in front:
-- 00 DateTime UTC when sent from the source
-- 01 DateTime UTC when to execute on the remote
-- 02 NTP Sent from the default NTP
-- 03 NTP When to execute with default NTP

-You can use the other digit to defined your own NTP custom time.

-Losing the first digit means that you need to adjust the code every 316 Year.
-Next adjustement is in 2286.8788501026693 starting from 1970 January 1er UTC.
-As we have 99999999999999999 Ticks to use equal to 115740 days.
+If the first digit is 1 (1000000000000000000) the time is request to be executed at following time.

+I wanted to use Ticks and make a difference between NTP and not NTP.
+But it makes it complicated for no reason.
+KISS

+**Conlusion**

 All that to say.